X1X71/Active-Directory-Windows-Server/README.md

 If you want to manage your Active Directory remotely, you’ll need to install RSAT on a Windows client machine.

-   1.On a Windows 10/11 machine, open Settings and search for "Optional features"
+   1. On a Windows 10/11 machine, open Settings and search for "Optional features"

-   2.Click Add an optional feature, search for RSAT, and install the RSAT: Active Directory Domain Services and Lightweight Directory Tools feature.
+   2. Click Add an optional feature, search for RSAT, and install the RSAT: Active Directory Domain Services and Lightweight Directory Tools feature.

-   3.If unable to find RSAT under optional features, open PowerShell as Administrator and run the following command:
+   3. If unable to find RSAT under optional features, open PowerShell as Administrator and run the following command:
 ```
 Get-WindowsCapability -Name RSAT* -Online | Add-WindowsCapability -Online
 ```

 ![Screenshot 2025-01-11 at 16-19-58 pve01 - Proxmox Virtual Environment](https://github.com/user-attachments/assets/22043b1c-b602-40f9-96c1-c290c0dc4d51)

-   4.Confirm installation by searching "Active Directory Users and Computers" in the Start Menu
+   4. Confirm installation by searching "Active Directory Users and Computers" in the Start Menu

 **Step 10: Conclusion and Next Steps**